Image: Pierre Lecourt

 - Manage Chromebooks from a Google Sheet using the Chromebook Inventory Add-on

-For a list of all the settings that the Chrome Management License enables, visit the Manage Device Settings Google Support page.
+For a list of all the settings that the Chrome Education License enables, visit the Manage Device Settings Google Support page.

-In general, if you are considering purchasing a reasonable number of Chromebooks, then we recommend you do also purchase the Chrome Management License.
+In general, if you are considering purchasing a reasonable number of Chromebooks, then we recommend you do also purchase the Chrome Education License.

 - The Connected Learning Advisory’s Chromebook Deployment Guide provides more detail about the initial configuration and on-going management of Chromebooks.